Sponsor and status

 97th Congress (1981–1982)

-This bill was introduced on December 16, 1981, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 16, 1981, in a previous session of Congress, but it did not receive a vote.

 Representative for North Carolina's 6th congressional district